adammkeane/team1-hackathon-april-2023/README.md

-# VeteranTalk
+# VeteransTalk

-VeteranTalk is a peer to peer online community platform where veterans of the armed forces can connect, share their stories anonymously and grow together towards mental wellness as they re-enter civilian life.
+VeteransTalk is a peer to peer online community platform where veterans of the armed forces can connect, share their stories anonymously and grow together towards mental wellness as they re-enter civilian life.
 For now, VeteranTalk operates as a forum but there is scope to introduce a live chat feature as the platform develops.
 Whether they come from the Army, Navy or Air Force, all veterans are welcome at VeteranTalk!

 ![Multi Screen Image](/wireframes/website-mockup.jpg)